Second Extinction is a 3-player co-op shooter for the Xbox Series X

 Second Extinction is coming from Systemic Reaction for Microsoft’s new Xbox Series X video game console.

 Second Extinction is an intense three-player cooperative shooter, and your goal is to wipe out the mutated dinosaurs that have taken over the planet.
-I loved the look and action of this game, where it looks like you get all sorts of weaponry to take out hordes of fast-moving dinosaurs like velociraptors.
+I loved the look and action of this game, where it appears like you get all sorts of weaponry to take out hordes of fast-moving dinosaurs like velociraptors.

 Teamwork is vital as you adopt the role of one of the survivors, using a combination of weapons, abilities, and skills to take on the vast number of enemies.
 Systemic Reaction says you “fight through a maelstrom of bullets, bombs, teeth, claws and gore — it’s up to you to reclaim Earth.”
 It sounds a bit like Monster Hunter or Dauntless, but we’ll see what it looks like.